themichaeltsang/AntiBullyingSocialRobot/README.md

-ROS workspace for autonomous operation of an antibullying robot
+ROS workspace for autonomous operation of an antibullying robot, which detects physical bullying behaviors and explains why they are wrong.

 #requirements:
 * a ubuntu 14.04 machine with ROS Indigo installed